top of page

 Almost at once, we were sent to the Pacific.
 Even after serving in Germany and in the rest of Europe, these men were ready to go and ready to help us win the war.
 No one thought of themselves, at least as far as I could see.

 We had drawn up plans to invade Japan and how this was all going to go down, and when.
 The range of dates for our invasion was September 15, 1945 – September 30, 1945.
-It was going to require precision timing by Naval and Marine forces of multiple nations, and then Air Force support from American and Australian forces.
+It was going to require precision timing by Naval and Marine forces of multiple nations, and then air support from American and Australian forces.
 As soon as we would map out and solve one problem, we would create two more.
 Furthermore, there was a lot of competition and ego amongst the military commanders.
-This was going to be one of the largest invasions- maybe even THE largest invasion – ever.
+This was going to be one of the largest invasions- surpassing even D-Day.

 By 1942, the Japanese had almost the entire Southern Pacific.
 Any island they could capture, they captured.
 There was no getting around it.
 We had to have an unconditional surrender from Japan, and we would have to do it, island by island.
 The Japanese government, beginning with Hirohito, needed to surrender to end the fight.
 And when we talked amongst ourselves about it, we just didn’t see that happening.